ArtTucker/mental_health_and_economics/README.md

 - Better accuracy than other classification algorithms.

 **Limitations**:
-- The main limitation of random forest is that many trees can make the algorithm too slow and ineffective for real-time predictions.
+- The main limitation of the random forest model is that many trees can make the algorithm too slow and ineffective for real-time predictions.

-In addition, we pursue our machine learning exploratory by using an Oversampling and Undersampling algorithm.
+In addition, we pursue our machine learning exploration by using an Oversampling and Undersampling algorithm.
 <br>
-Oversampling is capable of improving resolution and signal-to-noise ratio, and can be helpful in avoiding aliasing and phase distortion by relaxing anti-aliasing filter performance requirements but this method can result in overfitting for some models due to duplicates examples from the minority class in the training dataset.
+Oversampling is capable of improving resolution and signal-to-noise ratio, and can be helpful in avoiding aliasing and phase distortion by relaxing anti-aliasing filter performance requirements.
+However, this method can result in overfitting for some models due to duplicates examples from the minority class in the training dataset.
-So far Oversampling look better because we keep all the information in the training dataset.
-With undersampling we drop a lot of information.
-Even if this dropped information belongs to the majority class, it is useful information for a modeling algorithm.
+So far Oversampling looks better, because we keep all the information in the training dataset.
+With undersampling we drop a lot of data.
+Even if this dropped data belongs to the majority class, it is useful information for a modeling algorithm.

 ### Database:

 For our project we use an SQL database, more specifically Postgres and pgadmin to interact with it.
 In our case, knowing that we are not going to work with a huge volumes of data, there are more advantages for us to use a relational database management system.
+We will also be hosting the database on AWS for public access.

 For example:
 - Data structure.